andre-lx/simpleFAQ/README.md

 fq docker2 new
 ```

-Remove service. **This will delete the file.** Example: remove docker2 service
+Remove service. **This will delete the service file.** Example: remove docker2 service

 ```
 fq docker2 rm